dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 "
 ---

 What's going on in America right now?
+I have no idea, but it's the nonchalance that scares me the most.
+This post rambles from place to place.

 Basically, we're trying to avert what is a cross between AIDS and neo-bolshevism from taking over and destroying America.
 That, and the